A small residential development in Dorking.

 The design solution…

-Our architectural concept comprises two detached 1.5 storeys three-bedroom cottage style properties set back into the site.
+Our architectural concept comprises two detached 1.5 storeys three-bedroom cottage style properties.
+We set these back into the site representing a small residential development.
 The layout design of each cottage has an open-plan kitchen and dining room with exposing oak supporting posts.
 In addition, they boast a good size lounge and a separate cloaks room.
 On the first floor, set into the roof, is a master bedroom and en-suite and two further bedrooms and family bathroom.

 Furthermore, our design and specification of materials for the cottages’ elevations enabled them to reflect the best architecture found in the locality.
 We formed the cottages’ construction by using traditional materials and detailing found in period cottages.
-Resulting, in allowing the cottages to blend in seamlessly and kindly with the immediate and local surroundings.
+Resulting, in allowing this small residential development to blend in seamlessly and kindly with the immediate and local surroundings.

 - Planning Permission Granted.